skeskali/Coding-Maps-With-Leaflet/00 - Introduction.md

 # Coding Maps with Leaflet
 ## Introduction
 ### What is a Web Map?
-Fundamentally, a web map lives on the World Wide Web.
+A web map lives on the World Wide Web.
 This means you can embed it/serve it as an HTML page.

 A web map is made up of many small, square images called tiles.
 The tiles are usually 256 x 256 pixels in size, and are placed side-by-side to create the illusion of a large, seamless image.